Offshore Duluth to Knife River/Knife River to Duluth - Sailing Instructions

 4.1 The Race Committee will determine classes for all DYC Offshore Series races.

-4.2 Bermuda Starts will be used for all DYC Offshore Series Races and are listed on the Bermuda Start Listing, except for the DYC Offshore Series race from Duluth to Bayfield, which will be a line start.
+4.2 Bermuda Starts will be used for all DYC Offshore Series Races and are listed on the Bermuda Start Listing except for the DYC Offshore Series Race from Duluth to Bayfield on June 27, 2019 and the DYC Offshore Series Race Duluth to Silver Bay race on August 9, 2019, both of which will be a line start.

 - RACING AREA